madkoin/XCStoSVG/README.md

 Production-ready XCS (XTool Creative Space) to SVG converter.
 The app is built with Vite (static output) and served by Nginx inside a Docker container.

 ### Features
-- Import `.xcs` and convert to one or multiple SVGs
+- Import `.xcs` and convert to one SVG
-- Download single SVGs or a `.zip`
+- Download single SVG
 - UI built with UI5 Web Components

 ## 🚀 Quick start (Docker)